nlholm/docker-demo-documentation/docker-demo-documentation.md

 nginx-web3 → Host 8083 → Container 80/tcp

 The Nginx proxy acts as both a reverse proxy and a load balancer.
-It directs incoming traffic to the host ports (8081–8083), from where Docker forwards the traffic to port 80 inside each respective container.
+It directs incoming traffic to the VM minion host ports (8081–8083), from where Docker forwards the traffic to port 80 inside each respective container.

-The end result is that a single Nginx proxy (listening on port 80) successfully distributes traffic to three distinct backend Nginx web server containers.
+The end result is that a single Nginx proxy (listening on VM minion port 80) successfully distributes traffic to three distinct backend Nginx web server containers.

 ## Website